Krnsand/portfolio1_plant_care/README.md

   - Samsung Galaxy A51/71
   - Nest Hub
   - Nest Hub Max

+I have tested my code through out the project as I wanted to check regularly that I was not making mistakes.
+I have run my HTML through

+- The W3C Markup Validation Service
+  - No errors to report

+And I have run my CSS through

+- The W3C CSS Validation Service
+  - No errors to report

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.